jawah/qh3/README.rst

 -----------------------------

-``qh3`` has been designed to be embedded into Python client and server libraries wishing to support QUIC and / or HTTP/3.
+``qh3`` has been designed to be embedded into Python client and server libraries wishing to support QUIC and/or HTTP/3.
 The goal is to provide a common codebase for Python libraries in the hope of avoiding duplicated effort.

 Both the QUIC and the HTTP/3 APIs follow the "bring your own I/O" pattern,